 Participation: This level of membership is available to Faith-Based or secular organizations who seek limited involvement in the operations and work of ICCR, frequently upgrading to Associates as their involvement grows over time.

-Benefits: Affiliate members have full access to the Members’ Area.
+Benefits: Affiliate members have access to the Members’ Area, but not to the Shareholder Actions Database.

 Fees: Affiliates pay a flat annual fee based on type of institution i.e. faith-based, non-profit or for profit organization.